marcos-abreu/monaco/docs/monaco-views.md

 Sometimes you need to have control on when a specific subview is rendered, for that you can use the `autoRender` options setting it to `false` - this property is set to `true` by default.

-In this case the css selector assigned to the subview doesn’t need to be in the DOM tree by the time the *master view* is rendered.
+In this case the css selector assigned to the subview doesn't need to be in the DOM tree by the time the *master view* is rendered.

 ### add another subview dynamically